PoinRec/Processing/README.md

 python *.py path/to/your/output/folder (path/to/your/classification_result.npz)
 ```

-I've add a position argument of classification result path for analysis of non-classification tasks, but I don't use that path in current code.
+I've added a position argument of classification result path for analysis of non-classification tasks, but that path is not used in current code.
 In the future, there might be some PID cuts based on that.

 ## Tools